Conditional predictive inference for stable algorithms: Proofs of main results

-where the conditional expectation of the mixed term given $X$ is equal to zero and its conditional variance converges to zero in $P_n^n$-probability because of $\E_n[e_i^2]\le D$.
-The conditional expectation of the last term in the previous display is $\trace(I_n-P_X)/n = \trace(I_n-P_V)/n \to 1-\kappa$, in view of Lemma~\ref{lemma:traceConv}.
-Using independence, its conditional variance can be computed as
+where the conditional expectation of the mixed term given $X$ is equal to zero and its conditional variance converges to zero in $P_n$-probability because of $\E_n[e_i^2]\le 2D$, for sufficiently large $n$.
+The conditional expectation of the last term in the previous display is $\trace(I_n-\Pi_X)/n = \trace(I_n-\Pi_{\tilde{X}})/n = 1-p_n/n$, with asymptotic probability one in view of Lemma~\ref{lemma:traceConv}\ref{lemma:traceConvA}.
+Using independence of the $v_i$ and a little algebra, its conditional variance can be computed as

 This establishes the boundedness of $\sigma_n^2/\hat{\sigma}_n^2$.
 For the remaining statement about $t_n^2$, suppose that $\delta_n^2\to\delta\in[0,\infty)$ and note that